ashutoshbw/ashutoshbw.github.io/README.md

   - highly unlikely
   - remote
   - impossible
-- description: A description of the post, roughly between 150 to 160 characters.
+- description: A description of the note, roughly between 150 to 160 characters.
 This is bascially for SEO.

 ## Shortcodes